mohitjaisal/quizapp/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-# About The Website
+### About The Website
-This is the quiz taking website with different level question.
+This is the quiz-taking website with different-level questions.
 <img width="776" alt="2022-10-01" src="https://user-images.githubusercontent.com/93537069/193398794-ee3cbddb-1aa6-4d4e-b91d-854e6466b447.png">

-###  You can also pick as many question as you want with 13 ifferent topics.
+###  You can also pick as many questions as you want with 13 different topics.
 <img width="315" alt="2022-10-01 (1)" src="https://user-images.githubusercontent.com/93537069/193398788-57c28256-55a4-473d-be05-7edc9a4b7f03.png">

 ### And with different difficulty level

 <img width="307" alt="2022-10-01 (2)" src="https://user-images.githubusercontent.com/93537069/193398793-c224d46a-93da-4959-a72e-af74534512a5.png">

-Just click on " START " to continue with quiz.
+Just click on " START " to continue with the quiz.

-## :heart: Contribution
+### :heart: Contribution
 If you want to contribute to the project, the first thing you need to do is create an issue with the problem/future that you want to add.
 When you are assigned (meaning the issue has been approved) you can fork this repo and begin working on the project.

 When you are done, you can create a pull request explaining what you've done and what issue you are closing (adding a reference to it).

-After that, if your PR follows the code style and fix or add something to the project will be merged inside the project.
+After that, if your PR follows the code style and fixes or adds something to the project will be merged inside the project.